HOW MANY CATEGORIES CAN MY BOOKS BE LISTED UNDER?

 When you set up your book details on KDP prior to publishing, you are invited to choose two categories.
 The range of categories you are choosing from is very limited.
 These are called BISAC categories and are basically used in the publisher/bookseller relationship and amount to just under 4,000 categories in total.

-When you consider that Amazon has a selection of around 16,000 main categories and sub-categories, you can see that your initial choice is less than ideal.
+When you consider that Amazon has a selection of over 11,000 main categories and sub-categories, you can see that your initial choice is less than ideal.
 Amazon may also add the odd category or two that they think are relevant to your book.

-On your book’s sales page on the Amazon platform, you will only ever see three book categories for your book and your competitors.
+On your book’s sales page on the Amazon platform, you will only ever see up to three book categories for your book and your competitors.
 That does not tell the whole story.

 It is always good policy to check out your competitors on any number of issues and not least what categories their books fall under.
 So how do you find out what categories your competitors’ books are linked to?